ngrx/platform/projects/ngrx.io/content/guide/data/index.md

 NgRx Data is an extension that offers a gentle introduction to NgRx by simplifying management of **entity data** while reducing the amount of explicitness.

-Entity data is only one kind of application data.
-NgRx Data should not be used for non-entity or highly idiosyncratic data.

 <div class="alert is-important">

 An **entity** is an object with long-lived data values that you read from and write to a database.
 An entity refers to some "thing" in the application domain.
 Examples include a _Customer_, _Order_, _LineItem_, _Product_, and _User_.